Ivory Bangle Lady: Skeletal remains

 A 2010 research paper studied the skeletal remains of the Ivory Bangle Lady, which were found within a stone coffin.
 This research showed that the skeleton is of a young adult female, aged 18–23 years.
 Her height was calculated using regression analysis of her limb-bone length to be approximately 152–160 cm.
 Significantly, this research also used FORDISC to identified the Ivory Bangle Lady as having North African ancestry.
 This conclusion was reached following craniometric multivariate analyses, including measuring Mahalanobis distance, which suggested a strong affinity with two reference populations of African-American females from the 19th and 20th Centuries.
 Isotope analysis of oxygen and strontium isotopes suggest that she spent her childhood in the west of Britain or in coastal areas of Western Europe and the Mediterranean.
 However, a 2009 study found that FORDISC 3.0 "is only likely to be useful when an unidentified specimen is more or less complete and belongs to one of the populations represented in its reference samples", and even in such "favorable circumstances it can be expected to classify no more than 1 per cent of specimens with confidence."

+As of 2021, genetic testing of the skeleton is underway.